Situating the therapeutic and healing process.

 Collaboration and Connection

-Outdoor recreation and climbing especially, for me, holds the depth of a lifelong practice.
+Outdoor recreation—especially climbing—holds the depth of a lifelong practice.
 I’ve gleaned a lot from the friendships and the adventures; it’s often where I've cultivated skills and experiences that both equip and help me to face the cruxes in life.
 Because of this, the heart of who I am belongs to the climbing and mountaineering communities.
-Over the years, I’ve sought out ways to give back to those communities.
-This has taken many forms: facilitating opportunities for others to explore and enjoy the outdoors, offering mentorship, integrating wilderness and adventure therapy into my professional work; offering workshops and presentations on mental/emotional/physical regulation strategies for the nervous system during outdoor activities; co-leading group sessions and “circles” for those who have been impacted by loss or trauma in the mountains; and volunteering for the ACMG Mental Health Committee.
+Over the years, I’ve sought ways to give back to those communities.
+This has taken many forms: facilitating opportunities for others to explore and enjoy the outdoors, offering mentorship, integrating wilderness and adventure therapy into my professional work; offering workshops and presentations on mental/emotional/physical regulation strategies for the nervous system during outdoor activities; co-leading group sessions for those who have been impacted by trauma or loss; and volunteering for the ACMG Mental Health Committee.

 If you’re interested in collaborating or partnering for an event or program, please fill out the contact form or email me with details, ideas, or simply to express the desire to do so.
 I would love to hear from you.